JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 end
 ```

-Next we define our training loops and our data handling:
+Next we define our data handling and training loops:

 ```julia
 function get_data(args)